 Urinary hesitation is when a person has trouble starting or maintaining a urine stream.

 This condition can occur in any person, regardless of age.
 It is important also to note that, while urinary hesitancy is more common in older people, many young adults also experience symptoms.

-Various underlying factors have been associated with urinary hesitancy.
+Various underlying factors have been associated with hesitancy in urination.

 Patients are advised to seek a physical examination from their doctor if they experience symptoms related to the condition.
 Failure to treat the condition can lead to complication known as urinary retention.

 The occurrence of urinary hesitancy and retention has no specific prevalence, but one study found that among 257 patients who were admitted to a post-anesthetic care unit, 7.39% had experienced urinary retention.